The Elderly and the World Wide Web (Infographic)

 There are various advantages for seniors who use technology; one of the most evident is communication.
 Seniors can communicate with friends and family more easily via Facebook and other social media tools.

-Furthermore, the communication and technology use among seniors in 2021 allows them to experience reduced loneliness and, as a result, improved mental and physical health.
+Furthermore, the communication and technology use among seniors allows them to experience reduced loneliness and, as a result, improved mental and physical health.
 Greater use of technology has been linked to greater self-reported health, fewer chronic illnesses, a sense of well-being, and a drop in depression.

 Why do seniors struggle with technology?